cmbuckley/dino/README.md

 * The capture location (based on window percentage) is probably very brittle.
 * I don't think it can deal with birds.
 (Probably needs to be able to duck as well.)
 * Currently has no hope of working when it gets faster, let alone the "night stage".
+* Arbitrarily runs for 30 seconds and sends spaces to any active window.
+Should detect game over.

 ## Why?